microconfig/microconfig/README.md

 So the best way to follow this principle is to have dedicated repository for configuration in your favorite version control system.
 You can store configuration for all microservices in one repository to make it easy to reuse common part and be sure common part for services is consistent.

 Note, you must not store in VCS any sensitive information, like passwords.
-In VCS you can store references(keys) to passwords, and keep password in special stores.
+In VCS you can store references(keys) to passwords, and keep password in special secured stores.

 # Basic folder layout
 Let’s see folder layout that you can keep in dedicated repository.